rks101/jee/README.md

 **2017**: Weightage of class 12th marks in calculating ranks of IIT JEE Mains removed.

 **2018**: JEE Advanced exam became Computer-Based Test (CBT) being conducted online only with TCS-ion as examination implementation partner.
 This was a major shift from OMR-based answer sheets to online CBT.
+The compelling reasons behind conducting CBT are: to reduce the prospectus of paper leak and printing errors, to make examination evaluation easier (against an answer key) and swift as the number of candidates have grown, to make overall examination logistics simpler for organizing IITs (since this may not be their core business to conduct examinations at such scale).
 IITs are tasked to induct 20% female students in three years, e.g. 14% in 2018, 17% in 2019 and 20% in 2020.

 **2019**: GEN-EWS category is introduced to have 10% seats out of Open category.
 IITs are tasked to implement inclusion of EWS in two phases 5% EWS in 2019, 10% in 2020.
 Total seats on offer cross 16,000 in 2020.